wolfSSL/wolfsentry/README.md

 ## Dependencies

-In its default build, wolfSentry depends on a POSIX runtime, specifically the heap allocator, clock_gettime, stdio, semaphore, and string APIs.
+In its default build, wolfSentry depends on a POSIX runtime, specifically the heap allocator, clock_gettime, stdio, semaphore, pthreads, and string APIs.
 However, these dependencies can be avoided with various build-time options.
 In particular, the recipe

 ```